sweetest-framework/sweetest/GUIDELINES.md

     .requireReal<AuthManager>()
 ```

-This would be enough as sweetest provides Mockito mocks automatically if the dependency isn't configured otherwise.
+This would be already enough in terms of configuration to get the dependency graph created automatically! sweetest will provide Mockito mocks automatically if the dependency isn't configured otherwise, that means that `LoginViewModel` and `AuthManager` will be instantiated and the rest of the dependencies (`BackendGateway` and `SessionStore`) will be Mockito mocks.

+### Add access to the dependencies in the steps class

 When we look at the test case we've written above we can see that we want to put something into the top of the system under test (the view model) and see what comes out at the bottom (backend gateway).
 So let's add members to the class that enable us to interact with them: